Advisor: Megan Walsh 406.324.2310

 Please have your professional photographer submit your senior picture following these instructions:

-1. Photos must be submitted in a digital format by email to email@example.com or on CD.
+1. Photos must be submitted in a digital format by email to email@example.com.
 The digital image must be no smaller than 4×6 inches and 300 dpi.
+Preferred size is 5×7 at 300 dpi.
+When in doubt, send the original file.
 They must be saved as lastnamefirstname.
 For example, Anna Smith would be Smithanna.
 Photos taken on a cell phone are NOT high enough resolution and may be denied for print.

 2. Image must be good clarity and detail.
 Image should be made from the original digital image or negative.
 No special effects permitted.